neondatabase/website/content/guides/next-upload-aws-s3.md

 [Presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) allow you to upload large chunks of data directly at the source (here, `Amazon S3`).

-This saves you from the following caveats of a server-based upload operation:
+This saves you from a couple limitations of a server-based upload operation:

 - maximum request payload restrictions (on a hosting service, especially in serverless)
 - huge RAM required to process multiple large file buffers at the same time